kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 The Ingress API has two extensions points:

-* Annotations on the Ingress resource (described in the previous section).
+* Annotations on the Ingress resource (described in the previous section)
 * [Resource backends](https://kubernetes.io/docs/concepts/services-networking/ingress/#resource-backend),
-   which is the ability to specify a backend other than a Service.
+   which is the ability to specify a backend other than a Service

 The Gateway API is feature-rich compared with the Ingress API.
 However, to configure some advanced features like authentication or common but non-portable